Tools of War

 Often known as the “Brisfit” or “Briff”, this nimble two-seater served the RAF from mid-1917 until the early 1930s.
 Armed with a forward-firing synchronized 0.303 inch Vickers machine gun as well as one or two 0.303 inch Lewis guns in the observer’s space, the Bristol F.2 could also carry over 200 pounds of bombs.
 Barker’s No.139 Squadron flew the Bristol F.2 fighters, and while Barker himself flew some missions in the F.2, he preferred the Sopwith Camel.

-Introduced into action in September 1918, the Snipe saw action for a short period of time near the end of World War I. Bigger, heavier and more durable than the Camel, the Sopwith Snipe was also easier to maneuver, and offered the pilot of this one-seater better visibility.
+Introduced into action in September 1918, the Snipe saw action for a short period of time near the end of the Firtst World War.
+Bigger, heavier and more durable than the Camel, the Sopwith Snipe was also easier to maneuver, and offered the pilot of this one-seater better visibility.
 Like the Camel, the Snipe carried two 0.303 inch Vickers machine guns, but could also carry 100 pounds of bombs.

 Barker’s October 27, 1918 flight for which he was awarded the Victoria Cross was in the cockpit of a Sopwith Snipe.